FOOD SAFETY TRAINING

 Initial hand washing when you begin work, followed by hand washing at various important points as follows, is vital to avoid the spread of foodborne illness.
 These are:

-• After using the restroom, and again before resuming food handling
+2. After using the restroom, and again in kitchen before resuming food handling

-• When cooking -- after touching raw foods and before touching "ready-to-eat" foods.
+10. When cooking -- after touching raw foods, and before touching "ready-to-eat" foods.
 More on this later.

 How to Wash Hands